bx3/shannon_cpp/README.md

     * used for memory profiling
     * No action needed, already included

-* After all, go to CMakelist.txt directory and type
+* After all, go to the directory containing CMakelist.txt
 ```
     cmake .
     make